 What Is N'Spine IONM?

 Intraoperative neurophysiologic monitoring (IONM) is a crucial adjunct surgical service that has become the standard of care for many surgical procedures.
-The valuable information IONM provides helps the surgeon to plan for and immediately identify at-risk neural structures and prevent impairment.
+The valuable information provided by IONM assists the surgeon in making educated decisions based on confident and accurate patient data.
 This real-time feedback allows the surgical team to intervene promptly to prevent or reduce post-operative neurological deficits.

-Depending on the procedure, a variety of tests can be used to measure nerve pathways and functions.
+Depending on the procedure, a variety of tests can be utilized to measure nerve pathways and function.
 IONM works by delivering electrical impulses to the nervous system and measuring their effect.
-To gather this information, electrodes are secured to patients safely and accurately to insure accurate feedback from patient's neurophysiology.
+To gather this information, electrodes are secured to patients safely and accurately to provide precise details from the patient's neurophysiology.